SYLLABUS | CCOM CHINESE INSTRUMENT EXAM

 Results are available in about two months. - Certificates Release:

-Shortly after the results are released.
+Within two months after the results are released.

 - Candidates should complete all components of the testing.
 Omitting any components are considered not passing.
+No repeal will be accepted.

 - Candidates should bring their own instruments.
 Candidates being tested on Yangqin and Guzheng may request an instrument be provided from the testing site but such request must be indicated during application.
+It will be candidates' responsibilities to tune all instruments regardless if they are provided by testing site or owned.

 - The examination will be conducted in Mandarin Chinese.
 If the candidate requires translation services, please specify the request for translation services upon registration for the examination.